mbhillrn/CJDNS-address-and-Bitcoin-Node-fc00-harvester/README.md

 ## Support This Project

-If you find this tool useful, support is appreciated:

 **Bitcoin:** `bc1qy63057zemrskq0n02avq9egce4cpuuenm5ztf5`

 ---

 ## What Is This?

-This is a tool developed to discover Bitcoin Core nodes running on CJDNS.
+This is a tool developed to make it easier to discover Bitcoin Core nodes running on CJDNS.
 It works by:

-1. Scanning your local CJDNS NodeStore for addresses
+1. Utilizing cjdnstools to scan local CJDNS NodeStore (and more!) for addresses.
-2. Using "frontier expansion" to discover more nodes through peers
-3. Testing each address to see if it's running Bitcoin Core
+2. Testing each address to see if it's running Bitcoin Core
-4. Keeping track of everything in a local database
+3. Keeping track of everything in a local database

 This project focuses on practical discovery and tracking of Bitcoin nodes reachable over CJDNS networking.